Gallium(III) sulfate: Preparation

-2Ga(CH3COO)2OH + 3H2SO4 → Ga2(SO4)3 + 4CH3COOH + 2H2O

 After the production, it was confirmed to be the simple salt, Ga2(SO4)3, by x-ray diffraction.

 Properties

-When heated over 749 °C, gallium sulfate gives off sulfur trioxide, yielding gallium(III) oxide.
+When heated over 680 °C, gallium sulfate gives off sulfur trioxide, yielding gallium(III) oxide.

 A gallium sulfate solution in water mixed with zinc sulfate can precipitate ZnGa2O4.

 Derivatives

 Basic gallium sulfate is known with the formula (H3O)Ga3(SO4)2(OH)6.

 Double gallium sulfates are known with composition NaGa3(SO4)2(OH)6, KGa3(SO4)2(OH)6, RbGa3(SO4)2(OH)6, NH4Ga3(SO4)2(OH)6.
-These are isostructural with jarosite and alunite, and these minerals can have gallium substituted for iron or aluminium.
+These compounds are isostructural with jarosite and alunite.
+Jarosite and alunite can contain a small amount of gallium substituted for iron or aluminium.
 Organic base double gallium sulfates can contain different core structures, these can be chains of [Ga(SO4)3]3-, [Ga(OH)(SO4)2]2- or [Ga(H2O)2(SO4)2]− or sheets of [Ga(H2O)2(SO4)2]− units.